hepplerj/Dissertation/ch2.dissertation.Heppler.md

 early 1950s, lack of sewers and poorly managed cesspools led to an outbreak of amoebic dysentery in the area.
 One hundred and twenty 27 five cases occurred on only two blocks.

+The sewer system of San Jose became a key tool in the city's growth: by offering cities a chance to connect to San Jose's sewer system, which whisked sewage away into the San Francisco Bay, they gave neighboring areas a highly desirable price.
+Joining the sewer system was the price for annexation.
+"We're in this fight to the finish," Dutch Hamann argued, "and if we have to use sewage disposal to bring Santa Clara [County municipalities] to some point of reasoning, we'll do it."^[Quoted in @pellowpark2002dreams, 70.]

 # Conclusion